Connoiter/king_tutte_datamap_scrolls/Readme.md

 Blame Connoiter for the lighthearted nature of this project.
-In contrast, the Tutte Institute is a serious Canadian government research institute whose technology was originally developed for use by Five Eyes nations for defensive cyber security purposes.
+In contrast, the Tutte Institute is a serious Canadian government research institute whose technology was partially developed for use by Five Eyes nations for cyberdefense purposes.

 As to the spelling of "datamap" versus the (currently) more common "data map," that too was a decision made by Connoiter.
 If "dataset"